marienz/nix-doom-emacs-unstraightened/README.md

 nixpkgs.overlays = [ inputs.nix-doom-emacs-unstraightened.overlays.default ];
 ```

-to a home-manager or NixOS module.
+to a Home Manager or NixOS module.

 The overlay adds two packages: